monasticus/mimeo/README.md

 </SomeEntity>
 ```

+### Additional features

 Mimeo exposes several functions for data generation that will make it more useful for testing purposes.

-E.g.

 **Template**
 ```json